convox/docs/docs/application/environment.md

 ### Global

-Environment variables specified in the top level `environment:` section will be available to all services in the application:
+Environment variables specified in the top level `environment:` section will be available to all Services in the application:

 ```yaml
 environment: